decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-07-modeling-the-adversary.md

  * **Send omission** and **Receive omission**: which are in between crash and omission.
 See [this](https://decentralizedthoughts.github.io/2024-01-30-between-crash-and-omission/) post.

+There is a subtle modeling choice for crash corruptions when a party sends messages to multiple parties in the same round:

+* In the traditional model, **prescribed order model**, the protocol is allowed to prescribe the *order* of the messages, so the adversary can choose any *prefix* of this prescribed order to be sent before crashing.
+This requires the protocol to explicitly mention the order.
+* In the more challenging model, **adversarial order model**, the protocol sends to a set of parties and the adversary can choose any sub-set of these messages to be sent before crashing.

+These two models have a fundamental round complexity difference in [early stopping](https://decentralizedthoughts.github.io/2024-01-28-early-stopping-lower-bounds/), and seem to [require another round for SMR](https://decentralizedthoughts.github.io/2019-11-01-primary-backup/).

 ## 2. Computational power